HMS Griper (1813): Voyage to Greenland and Norway (1823)

 Griper was refitted at Deptford between February and May 1823.
 Under the command of Captain Douglas Clavering, she conducted a voyage to Greenland and Spitzbergen, conveying astronomer Edward Sabine who took observations on behalf of the Board of Longitude.
 A further note to this voyage occurred on an island later named Clavering Island, where, in August, the expedition made the first and only European contact with the now extinct North Greenland Inuit.

 Northwest Passage expedition (1824)

-Between January and June 1824, Griper was refitted for a Parry's third Northwest Passage expedition.
+Between January and June 1824, Griper was refitted for Parry's third Northwest Passage expedition.
 She was commissioned under Captain George Lyon and on 16 June 1824 she sailed for Hudson Bay, and Wager Bay in support of Hecla and Fury.
 Gripper departed on 3 July 1824, and proceeded in company with the survey vessel Snap.
 On this occasion, she was carrying a land component of men.
-Griper returned to London and was paid off in December 1824.